-The Premier League and its clubs have missed fans at their stadiums, so we are delighted to welcome them back this weekend, albeit in a limited capacity, for the first time since 9 March.
+The Premier League and its clubs have missed fans at their stadiums, so we are delighted to welcome them back in December, albeit in a limited capacity, for the first time since 9 March.

 As fans are set to be in attendance at five Premier League stadiums this weekend, we take a look at some of the measures that have been put in place to provide the safest possible environments for all those present.

-A maximum of 2,000 supporters, all home fans, will be present for the following fixtures in Matchweek 11:
+A maximum of 2,000 supporters, all home fans, will be present for a selection of Matchweek 11 fixtures.